marcelovani/bfd/README.md

    block.
 Finally, copy the **modal button code** in the corresponding page.

 ## ERROR 403 & 404 PAGE
 Find the HTML code for those page in the HTML folder.
-You should desactivate the display of the block title for those page.

 ## VIEW CONTENT HITS
 To display the view counter on the public website, you have to activate the